 Before you read on it’s, a good idea to realize that imagining outside conditions while sitting behind your laptop with a hot cup of coffee is not to be underestimated.

 So, were are you going to sail and what conditions will you be in?
 Water temperatures, air temperatures and chillfactor do matter.
 A wetsuit can be used for more than 5 years by most windsurfers (rinsing with fresh water, don’t dry in direct sunlight and not sailing more than 30 times per year that is in my experience).
-So thinking about the future might lead to a better choice too.
+This is why thinking about the future conditions you will be sailing, might lead to a better choice too.

 Here is a few questions I ask myself before choosing: